 Liz Warner | KCET

 Liz comes from a background of radio and music, starting out by hosting a long-standing radio show on WDET Detroit public radio.
 Through radio, text and television, she has interviewed musicians, visual artists, filmmakers and authors.
 Liz holds an M.A. in journalism from the University of Southern California and is heard on radio broadcaster dublab.
 She is the the host of Border Blaster on KCET and has contributed to various outlets including The Wire, MTV Amp and Detroit Metro Times, and has served as music editor for indie Orbit Magazine.
-Liz has been honored for her work from the National Arts & Entertainment Journalism Awards and the Southern California Journalism Awards.
+Liz has been honored for her work from the National Arts & Entertainment Journalism Awards, the Southern California Journalism Awards and the Los Angeles Chapter of the Society of Professional Journalists.

 Post date: 2018-11-29T15:40:01-08:00